rexosorous/TwitchPy/README.md

 https://twitch-py.readthedocs.io/en/latest/

 # About
 I made this mainly for fun and because other wrappers/api of this kind don't support features that I really wanted.
-It's very poorly and sloppily written and lacks a lot of features.
-And who knows when I'm going to stop support for this.
-So if you're looking for something more robust and professionally made, try out [TwitchIO](https://github.com/TwitchIO/TwitchIO).
+It's developed and maintained entirely by me so it's not going to be very rich in features or very robust, but it gets the job done for what I want.

 # Installation
-If you are keen on installing this, I'm not going to stop you.
-I'm not confident enough to make this a PyPi package, so the best way to install this would probably be
+I did not make this a PyPi package so the best way to install this would probably be

 ```
 pip install git+https://github.com/rexosorous/TwitchPy